kanatohodets/kanatohodets.github.io/_posts/2016-05-22-elixirconfeu-2016-scaling-distributed-erlang.markdown

 The basic arrangement in a distributed Erlang cluster is a full-mesh network;
 every node connected to every other.
-As a result, cluster sizes are typically limited to somewhere between 50-100: in this area (depending on hardware, network, user code, and so on) the number of messages being sent through the cluster just to keep it functioning starts to overwhelm a node's ability to do real work.
+As a result, cluster sizes are typically limited to somewhere around 50: in this area (depending on hardware, network, user code, and so on) the number of messages being sent through the cluster just to keep it functioning starts to overwhelm a node's ability to do real work.
 In other words, heartbeats start contesting with RPCs for